AJWestley/Probability-Distributions/README.md

 # Probability Distributions
 A C library for generating Random Variables according to a few common probability distributions. </br>
-Also has a wrapper to be used with python.
+Also has a wrapper to be used with Python.

+### Using the wrapper

+- run the build.sh file to build the python module

 ### Usage Notes